Variational quantum algorithm for generalized eigenvalue problems of non-Hermitian systems: Abstract

 \section{Abstract}

-Most quantum algorithms for generalized eigenvalue problems focus on Hermitian systems, and few are applicable to non-Hermitian systems.
-Based on the generalized Schur decomposition, we propose a variational quantum algorithm for solving generalized eigenvalue problems in non-Hermitian systems.
+Non-Hermitian generalized eigenvalue problems (GEPs) play a significant role in many practical applications, such as mechanical engineering.
+Based on the generalized Schur decomposition, we propose a variational quantum algorithm for solving the GEPs in non-Hermitian systems.
 The algorithm transforms the generalized eigenvalue problem into a process of searching for unitary transformation matrices.
-Moreover, we develop a method for evaluating both the loss function and its gradients on near-term quantum devices.
-Finally, we numerically validate the algorithm's performance through simulations and demonstrate its application to generalized eigenvalue problems in ocean acoustics.
+We demonstrate a method for evaluating both the loss function and its gradients on near-term quantum devices.
+We validate numerically the algorithm's performance through simulations, and demonstrate its application to GEPs in ocean acoustics.
 The algorithm's robustness is further confirmed through noise simulations.